 Center for Writing Excellence (CWE) Writing Assistants & Writing Fellows—tutor in the CWE or assist professors in writing-intensive courses.
 Writing assistants/fellows may tutor for course credit, service-learning hours, or as an on-campus job.
 Director of the CWE: Alan Benson (firstname.lastname@example.org). www.uwec.edu/Writing/index.htm

 English Ambassadors—a select group of English majors/minors who promote the English Department at recruitment events (e.g., the Majors Fair), advise the Department Chair and the Director of Undergraduate Studies on matters of concern to students, represent students on the English Department Curriculum Committee and serve as student advisors.
-Coordinator: Erica J. Benson (email@example.com)
+Coordinator: Cathy Rex (email@example.com)

 English Festival—organize events for English majors, minors, faculty, and the community, including an international poetry reading, featured authors and scholars, panels, and presentations, on the UWEC campus.
-Advisor: Erica Benson (firstname.lastname@example.org). www.uwec.edu/engfest/index.html
+Advisors: Cathy Rex (firstname.lastname@example.org) and Lynsey Wolter (email@example.com). www.uwec.edu/engfest/index.html

 NOTA (None of the Above)—the creative writing and arts organization and publication comprised of student work, juried and presented by students.
-Advisors: Allyson Loomis (email@example.com) and BJ Hollars (firstname.lastname@example.org).
+Advisor: BJ Hollars (firstname.lastname@example.org).

 Sigma Tau Delta—an international English honor society committed to fostering relationships between students and faculty and inspiring students to promote their love of literature and words to the greater campus and local community through service projects and activities.
-Advisors: Carey Applegate (email@example.com) and Gloria Hochstein (firstname.lastname@example.org). www.uwec.edu/sigtaude/AboutSigmaTauInternational.html
+Advisor: Carey Applegate (email@example.com). www.uwec.edu/sigtaude/AboutSigmaTauInternational.html

 Student Mentors/Teaching Apprentices—mentor in a first-year experience course or another English course.
 If you particularly enjoyed a class and could see yourself mentoring students and assisting the instructor in future offerings, talk with the instructor to see if they are interested in having a mentor/teaching apprentice.
 May fulfill service learning requirement.

 Writing Internships—career-enhancing opportunities to practice your writing and research skills by working for community agencies or businesses in the Chippewa Valley.
 Writing internships fulfill service-learning requirement and some are paid.
-Internship Director: Ruth Cronje (email@example.com). www.uwec.edu/English/internships/index.htm
+Internship Director: Stephanie Turner, firstname.lastname@example.org. www.uwec.edu/English/internships/index.htm